Vote

 My running mates are Andre Sorrentino for Highway Superintendent, Dr. Dave Bennardo, and Greg Grizopoulos for Town Council.

-I’ve kept your taxes as low as possible, stopped over-development throughout the town, and made Town government work more efficiently for you.
+Huntington is thriving by every measurement.
+Taxes are as low as possible, we stopped over-development and made Town government work more efficiently for you.
 The budget remains under the tax cap for the 8th consecutive year with an operating surplus.
 Moody’s and Fitch both maintain a Triple-A bond rating for Huntington.
 The Town has a zero fiscal stress score by the NYS Comptroller.
-Town taxes are only 7% of your real estate tax bill.
-Real estate values remain high and the economic out- look for Huntington is very strong.
+Most importantly, town taxes are only 7% of your total real estate tax bill.

 The Highway Department, led by Andre Sorrentino, has paved record lane-miles (more than doubling the previous record) and scraped over 200 recharge basins (sumps) that have been neglected for decades.
 A new fleet of garbage trucks has made collection and recycling far more efficient, with less vehicle down-time.
 We continue rebuilding the Town’s infrastructure and fleet of heavy equipment.